-Prior to its reopening in 2006, toxic compounds were used in everything from lawn care to building maintenance.
+Prior to its reopening in 2006, toxic compounds were used in everything from lawn care to building maintenance at Grizzly Bear Ranch.

 Since taking over we have reversed these policies and enacted a series of measures to steadily turn our lodge into a model eco-facility.

-We have also installed a solar facility so that the ranch now runs entirely from renewable energy for most of the year.
+We have also installed two sets of solar panels so that the ranch now runs entirely from renewable energy for most of the year.

-We have introduced trekking, tree-viewing, scenic rafting, wildlife-viewing and mountain tours.
+We have introduced trekking, forest walks, scenic rafting, wildlife-viewing and mountain tours.

 We only drive in the wilderness on existing logging and mining trails.
 Once we reach the alpine, we hike.
 We have a draconian no-litter policy in place for our activities.